Azure/kubeflow-labs/2-kubernetes/README.md

 ### Summary

-In this module you will learn :
+In this module you will learn:
 * The basic concepts of Kubernetes
 * How to create a Kubernetes cluster on Azure